SyndicateSamples/New-York-Sample-Pack/README.md

 ---

-Welcome — and thanks for checking out the **Syndicate NYC Data Pack**,This is a very small sample set for you to get a understanding of what you will be getting.
+Welcome — and thanks for checking out the **Syndicate NYC Data Pack**, This is a very small sample set for you to get a understanding of what you will be getting.
 You can everything included below.
 This curated collection of analysis-ready datasets and visuals designed for:

 - 🏙️ Urban planners